Non-locally modular regular types in classifiable theories: Strongly -semiregular types

-\bp By the first paragraph of the proof of Lemma~3.2 in \cite{HrSh}, there is a triple $(a,b,M)$, where $M$ is an a-model, $a$ and $b$ each consist of two $M$-independent realizations of $p|M$, with $w_p(a/Mb)=w_p(b/Ma)=1$ and the triple $(a,b,M)$ being $p$-disjoint.
+\bp By the first paragraph of the proof of Lemma~3.2 in \cite{HrSh}, there is a $p$-triple $(a,b,M)$, where $M$ is an a-model, $a$ and $b$ each consist of two $M$-independent realizations of $p|M$, with $w_p(a/Mb)=w_p(b/Ma)=1$ and the$p$- triple $(a,b,M)$ being $p$-disjoint.

-By the $p$-weight computations, at least one of $\{a_1,a_2\}$ must be independent from $b$ over $M$, so by passing to an automorphism of $\C$, we may assume that $d\subseteq a$ and $\fg d {\phantom{e}} {Mb}$.
-Thus, $(a,b,M)$ is over $d$.
+By $p$-weight computations, at least one of $\{a_1,a_2\}$ must be independent from $b$ over $M$, so by passing to an automorphism of $\C$, we may assume that $d\subseteq a$ and $ d \anchor {Mb}$.
+Thus, $(a,b,M)$ envelops $d$.
 Now, apply the Normalization Lemma~\ref{normalization}, and then choose a minimal normal cover via Lemma~\ref{minimalpass}. \endproof

 The following generalization is the point of all these definitions.